 Water Cooled Models: A separate 3/8" O.D. copper line is recommended, with a separate hand valve to control it.
-It is connected to a 3/8" FPT condenser inlet at the back of the cabinet.
+It is connected to a single 3/8" FPT condenser inlet at the back of the cabinet.
+This connection supplys water to both water cooled condensers.
 The water pressure to all lines must always be above 20 psig, and below 120 psig.